mjm101/hello-world/README.md

 # hello-world
-I learned exactly as much HTML and CSS as I needed to tweak Wordpress templates.
-It turns out that's not a lot of knowledge when it comes to programming.
-I'm here to improve on that.
+Years ago, I learned exactly as much HTML and CSS as I needed to tweak Wordpress templates.
+It turns out that's not a lot of programming knowledge.
+I'm here to fix that.

 I like puppies, kittens, pretentious craft beers, and long walks on the beach.